 By focusing on your guests, you will turn your loyal guests into referrers who will bring friends and family and recommend you endlessly to others.

 When Apple introduced the Mac Store, many PC manufacturers and retail industry insiders scoffed at the idea and were quick to heap their predictions of failure on the idea.
-Fast forward 15 years and the average revenue per square foot at an Apple store is ______—quite a few miles beyond the predicted failure of jealous rivals.
+Fast forward 15 years and the average revenue per square foot at an Apple store is $6,050 (May 2017), more than twice that of their next retail rival, Tiffany's at $3,017 / square foot.
 How did they do this?

 Apple realized they needed to turn the purchasing experience on its head in order to improve the transaction process.
 Instead of having customers take their purchase to a line-up for a cashier, they now have the staff member stay with the customer, message another staff in the back to bring out the merchandise, and complete the transaction right there on the floor using a credit card-enabled iPhone.
 This significantly streamlines the customer experience, and lets them see iPhones and iPads in completely different roles—underscoring the innovation of the brand.
 By having sales staff double as cashiers, it also frees up real estate at the back of the store for learning and customer service.

 How can your fun center use this intelligence?
 Where are your pressure points or bottlenecks?
 Instead of having every guest pay, can you sell packages that are tagged to an RFID armband?
 That ways guests scan their way in without any staff member needing to hold up a line?
 Can your food service make the rounds with a tray of items to sell to adults in the waiting and watching area, effectively doubling your food sales and improving on your guests' experience?